-The Kentucky Derby, presented by YUM!
-Brands, is a top rank, Grade I stakes race for 3 year old Thoroughbred horses.
+The Kentucky Derby, presented by Woodford Reserve, is a top rank, Grade I stakes race for 3 year old Thoroughbred horses.
 The race distance is one and one-quarter miles long, and it is run on the dirt racetrack at Churchill Downs in Louisville, Kentucky.
 Colts and geldings in the race carry 126 pounds (57 kg), and fillies in the race carry 121 pounds (55 kg).

 The Kentucky Derby takes place on the first Saturday in May every year, and typically draws a crowd of 155,000 people.
 It is the longest continually held sporting event in America, and it is one of the most prestigious horse races in the world.
 Often called “The Most Exciting Two Minutes in Sports”, the Kentucky Derby receives this nickname from the approximate length of time it takes the winner to run from the starting gate to the finish line.
 The Kentucky Derby is the first race within the Triple Crown of Thoroughbred Racing, where it is followed by the Preakness Stakes race and the Belmont Stakes race.

 Learn more about the life of horses preparing to race on the First Saturday In May with this Kentucky Derby 101 series.